A minimum acceptable grade of C– is required for coursework to count toward a minor or the major.

 115 Wealth and Poverty

-This course offers and in-depth study of wealth, poverty, and the economic system in which they are grounded in the United States.
-Toward this end, students will apply various theoretical frameworks on economic inequaity to current social problems in order to evaluate each framework's explanatory power.
-Further, students will critique past and current programs for lessening the impacts of poverty and use this knowledge to imagine and critique possible future policies.116 New Immigrants and Refugees
+This course offers an in-depth study of wealth, poverty, and the economic system in which they are grounded in the United States.
+Toward this end, students will apply various theoretical frameworks on economic inequality to current social problems in order to evaluate each framework's explanatory power.
+Further, students will critique past and current programs for lessening the impacts of poverty and use this knowledge to imagine and critique possible future policies.

 118 Health and Illness